akydd/stripe_metronome/README.md

 ## Deploy to an AWS t4g.small

 The stack is memory-tuned for a 2 GB `t4g.small` (free via the EC2 T4g trial through Dec 31 2026 — 750 hrs/month ≈ one always-on instance).

-On the instance:
+**Terraform** (`infra/terraform/`) provisions the instance, security group, swap, and Docker, and can self-deploy on boot (clone + `docker compose up`).
+See that directory's README.
+To do it by hand instead, on the instance:

 1. Add swap for headroom: `sudo fallocate -l 2G /swapfile && sudo chmod 600 /swapfile && sudo mkswap /swapfile && sudo swapon /swapfile`.
 2. Install Docker + the compose plugin.